J. E. Caerwyn Williams

 John Ellis Caerwyn Williams FBA (17 January 1912 – 10 June 1999), was a Welsh scholar.
 His fields of study included the literatures of the Celtic languages, especially Welsh and Irish literature.
-He has published books in both English and Welsh.
+He published books in both English and Welsh.

+Biography

-Caerwyn Williams was born in Gwauncaegurwen, Glamorgan in 1912 into a coal-mining family.
-He studied at the University College of North Wales, Bangor and graduated in Latin in 1933 and in Welsh in 1934.
-He then studied further at University College, Dublin and Trinity College, Dublin.
-Intending to become a minister in the Presbyterian Church of Wales he studied at the United Theological College, Aberystwyth and graduated BD in 1944.
-In 1945 he was appointed to teach at the Department of Welsh at the University College of North Wales, Bangor and became professor of Welsh in 1953.
-He remained in that post until his appointment as professor of Irish at the University College of Wales, Aberystwyth in 1965, where he remained until his retirement in 1979.
+Caerwyn Williams was born on 17 January 1912 in Gwauncaegurwen, Glamorgan, into a coal-mining family.
+He studied at the University College of North Wales, Bangor, and graduated in Latin in 1933 and in Welsh in 1934.
+He then studied further at University College, Dublin, and Trinity College, Dublin.
+Intending to become a minister in the Presbyterian Church of Wales he studied at the United Theological College, Aberystwyth, and graduated BD in 1944.

+In 1945, he was appointed to teach at the Department of Welsh at the University College of North Wales, Bangor and became professor of Welsh in 1953.
+He remained in that post until his appointment as professor of Irish at the University College of Wales, Aberystwyth, in 1965, where he remained until his retirement in 1979.

+In 1971, Caerwyn Williams delivered the British Academy's Sir John Rhŷs Memorial Lecture.
 He was elected a Fellow of the British Academy in 1978.
-In 1971 he delivered the British Academy's Sir John Rhŷs Memorial Lecture.